 Shrine Drive-Thru Tree

-Shine Drive Thru Tree is a roadside attraction in the town of Myers Flat along the famed Avenue of the Giants.
-There is a small fee to drive through the tree along with some interesting tree houses carved out of redwood tree stumps.
+Shrine Drive-Thru Tree is a roadside attraction in the town of Myers Flat along the famed Avenue of the Giants.
+There is a small fee to drive through the tree, along with some treehouses carved out of redwood tree stumps.
 There is also a gift shop with souvenirs.
 Only small cars can make it through the tree.
-There is much small step-through tree that kids will get a kick out of.
+There is a tiny step-through tree that kids will enjoy.
 13708 Avenue of the Giants, Myers Flat, CA 95554

 Another roadside attraction along the Avenue of the Giants is the Eternal Treehouse.
 Not too much to see here.
-Basically, a small cafe and gift shop that attracts customers with a room (tree house) carved out of a redwood tree.
-Admission to the “tree house” is free and it only takes five minutes to check out.
+A small cafe and gift shop that attracts customers with a room (treehouse) carved out of a redwood tree.
+Admission to the “treehouse” is free, and it only takes five minutes to check out.
 The Eternal Treehouse is probably not worth a stop.
-With so much to see and do along the avenue, it’s best to keep driving.
-26510 Avenue of the Giants, Redcrest, CA 95569.
+With so much to see and do along the avenue, it’s best to keep driving—26510 Avenue of the Giants, Redcrest, CA 95569.

 Humboldt Redwoods Visitor Center

 The Humboldt Redwoods State Park visitor center is must stop along the Avenue of The Giants.
 Inside you will find hands-on exhibits, a gift shop, maps.
 Brochures and volunteers that are happy to answer questions about the park.
 The visitor center is open every day of the year except Thanksgiving and Christmas.

 Founder’s Grove is a famous and not too tricky hike into an old-growth redwood forest.
 It is located just off Highway 101.
 The short trail leads to the Founders Tree, one of the tallest trees in the world at 350 feet tall.
 At the end of the trail are the remains of a fallen giant redwood, the Dyerville Giant.